 The winter season around Christmas is one of the best times to visit since this is when apart from the usual best things to do in Budapest there are a lot of interesting activities only available in the Christmas period.

 Let’s start with one of the all-year activities, the world-famous thermal baths in Budapest.
 They are great during the whole year, but in winter you can often enjoy the warm pools with snow outside them.

 Kids also love the City Ice Rink, where you can ice-skate on the pond that freezes during the wintertime.
 The rink is situated in one of the loveliest areas of Budapest, in the City Park, just next to Vajdahunyad Castle.

-If you look for a really fascinating hotel in Budapest, don’t miss out on the Aria Hotel near the Basilica, which was recently voted as one of the most beautiful hotels in Europe.
+If you are looking for a fascinating hotel in Budapest, don’t miss out on the Aria Hotel near the Basilica, which was recently voted as one of the most beautiful hotels in Europe.

 -Gábor from Surfing the Planet

-Alpbach has been named the prettiest village in Austria on more than one occasion.
+Alpbach has been named the prettiest village in Austria more than once.
 One of the reasons is that all buildings must be constructed in the same style with stone at the bottom and wood at the top.

 Together with a mountain backdrop and festive Christmas decorations, Alpbach is a winter wonderland at Christmas.

 Even if there’s no fresh snow in the village, families are guaranteed a white Christmas on the slopes of the Ski Jewel Alpbachtal Wildschönau.
 There are a variety of blue and red runs to keep all members of the family happy.